miikahyttinen/setlisted_frontend/README.md

 Setlisted solves a problem of writing and storing setlists for a live music performance.
 It is very common to write setlists by hand (manually by hand on a computer) and there is no convenient way to store or share setlists.
 Making a setlist is a time-consuming task.
 It can take an hour and one can easily make mistakes, for example write a wrong key, forget to add the new song you planned to play or get stuck in patterns like repeatedly playing the same songs in every performance.

+I've been arranging demo sessions with my "clients" (musician colleagues) so they can comment the current version.
+I've got great feedback and have seen the problems that I couldn't see myself.

 ## Minimum viable product

 The MVP should have following features: